Sachini527/Estate-Agent-Client-side-Web-Application/README.md

-# 🏡 Estate Agent Property Search Application
+# 🏡 Estate Agent Client-side Web Application

 A **client-side web application** for an estate agent that enables users to search for properties based on various criteria, view detailed property information, and save favorite properties.